-With the exception of dairy, seafood and lamb processing plants, Costa Rica does not require facility registration.
-Dairy product, seafood and mutton exporters should register their plant(s) with the Costa Rican Ministry of Agriculture's National Animal Health Service.
+With the exception of dairy, seafood, lamb and egg products processing plants, Costa Rica does not require facility registration.
+Dairy products, seafood, mutton and egg products exporters should register their plant(s) with the Costa Rican Ministry of Agriculture's National Animal Health Service.

 The process (which is documentary and does not require audits/inspections) is handled by SENASA's Quarantine Department and takes up to 90 working days (about 5 months), U.S. companies interested in exporting the products mentioned above may contact FAS/San Jose (see Appendix I: Government Regulatory Agency Contacts for contact information) for information regarding the registration process.